StoneHub/LaneSurviver/README.md

 # Lane Survivor

-A responsive lane-dodging survival prototype ready for static hosting on low-power hardware like the Raspberry Pi 2B.
-The game is implemented with modern ES modules, renders with a single `<canvas>`, and ships with mobile-friendly controls that adapt to folding and slab Android layouts.
+A neon-soaked lane-dodging survival shooter tuned for static hosting on low-power hardware like the Raspberry Pi 2B.
+The current codebase uses modern ES modules and a single `<canvas>` render path, while our design backlog aims to revive the stylish upgrade-driven experience from the early “lane-shooter-enhanced” build.

 ## ✨ Highlights

-- **Zero-build static app** – just copy the repository to any web server.
+- **Zero-build static app** – copy the repository to any web server and you’re up.
-- **Responsive HUD & controls** that shift between desktop and touch layouts.
+- **Responsive HUD & controls** that pivot between desktop keyboards and touch overlays.
 - **Performance-first loop** tuned for 60 FPS on Raspberry Pi 2B hardware.
-- **Modular ES6 code** for straightforward tweaking and future expansions.
+- **Juice-ready particle & camera shake scaffolding** baked into the modular engine for fast visual iteration.
+- **Hands-free combat** with auto-fire volleys and lane-aware auto-aim tuned for tighter enemy hitboxes.
+- **Live power-up drops and burst waves** that push escalating, multi-lane enemy hordes.
+- **Restoration roadmap** aligned with the v0.2 “web artifact” commit: CRT glow, upgrade modals, analytics, and reactive UI panels.

+## 🔁 Original Vision Recap (Commit `2ed446b`)

+- **Ultra neon presentation** – pixelated canvas with thick borders, glow trails, particle bursts, and CRT-inspired palettes.
+- **Diegetic HUD & modals** – health hearts, stat panels, upgrade draft modal, and animated game-over screen.
+- **Depth systems already proven** – XP orbs, multi-lane bullet spreads, enemy cohorts, passive/active upgrades, analytics logging, settings toggles.
+- **Session storytelling** – notifications, run summaries, and progress tracking baked into the UI.

+We are using those files as the creative north star while modernizing the architecture and responsive layout.

 ## 🚀 Quick Start